-The Plan identifies the standards of maintenance applicable to those local roads (including associated kerb & channel and drainage), and pathways listed in the Register of Public Roads.
-The details outline: -
+Outlines standards applicable to those local roads (including associated kerb & channel and drainage), and pathways listed in the Register of Public Roads.
+The details outline: - a.
+Examples of tasks or works expected to be undertaken.

-- a.
-Examples of tasks or works expected to be undertaken; - b.
-The schedule of inspections to be undertaken of specified matters at specified intervals; - The circumstances under which intervention action is to be taken with respect to repair or maintenance needs from defects reported or found on inspection; - d.
-Priority to be given to intervention action under paragraph c; - e.
+- b.
+The schedule of inspections to be undertaken of specified matters at specified intervals. - c.
+The circumstances under which intervention action is to be taken with respect to repair or maintenance needs from defects reported or found on inspection. - d.
+Priority to be given to intervention action under paragraph c. - e.
 The kind of priority to be given to intervention action which is to be taken in the circumstances specified under paragraph d; and - f.
-Provision, as far as practicable, for the unpredictable, i.e. emergencies, unusual weather events e.g. high winds, heavy rain, high grass growth and "natural disasters".
+Provision, as far as practicable, for the unpredictable, i.e., emergencies, unusual weather events e.g., high winds, heavy rain, high grass growth and "natural disasters".